MR-Kotuk/MR-Kotuk/README.md

 -----------------------------

 ## About me
 I am a junior software engineer.
 Who also led and was a developer on the [Unsimple Pixel](https://unsimple-pixel.itch.io) game development team.
 Then I worked for a half of year at the game development studio [ACTEN](https://playhop.com/developer/57902), managed to finish and release one game and halfway through making a second one.
-Now I'm working as an indie developer, learning more [Java](https://www.java.com/en/), and I want to finish the [Night Measurement](https://github.com/MR-Kotuk/Night-Measurement) project.
+Now I'm working as an indie developer, learning more Backend

 * 🖥️  See my portfolio at [Github](http://github.com/MR-Kotuk?tab=repositories), my last released game [Cafe Simulator](https://t.ly/qul6m), and my team [Unsimple Pixel](https://unsimple-pixel.itch.io)
 * ✉️  You can contact me at [Mail](mailto:mrkotuk333@gmail.com), [Telegram](https://web.telegram.org/a/#1642872945), [Discord](discordapp.com/users/1080869727083184128) and [WhatsApp](https://wa.me/qr/RS63S2DDHXD4M1)